Azure-Samples/azure-sql-db-python-rest-api/README.md

 ## Run sample locally

 Make sure you have Python 3.7 installed on your machine.
-Clone this repo in a directory on our computer and than create a [virtual environment](https://www.youtube.com/watch?v=_eczHOiFMZA&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6&index=34).
+Clone this repo in a directory on our computer and then create a [virtual environment](https://www.youtube.com/watch?v=_eczHOiFMZA&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6&index=34).
 For example:

 ```bash
 virtualenv venv --python C:\Python37\